About the Google Search Network

 - How to include or remove search partners

 - The types of ads on the Search Network

 Where Search Network ads can appear

 Your ads can appear with Google search results and on other search sites when your keywords are relevant to a user's search.

-- Google search sites: Ads can appear beside, above or below search results on Google Search or Google Shopping.
+- Google search sites: Ads can appear beside, above or below search results on Google Search, Google Play or Google Shopping.